brandonh-msft/architecture-center/docs/patterns/sequential-convoy.md

 ## Solution

-By pushing related messages into categories within the queuing system, and forcing listeners on the queue to lock & pull only from one category, one message at a time, we can achieve this goal even in a distributed system.
+By pushing related messages into categories within the queuing system and forcing listeners on the queue to lock & pull only from one category, one message at a time, we can achieve this goal even in a distributed system.

 For the above scenario the approach, using Sequential Convoy, would be to process each ledger message one-at-a-time in the order in which it is received by sending each transaction within it to another queue where category = Order ID.
 Then, consumers could process each category in parallel (as a transaction would never span multiple orders), but first-in-first-out within the category (i.e. one transaction at a time).